agarthetiger/hint/README.md

 The first time you run `hint <topic>` it will prompt for configuration values for the following:

-* Git repository for the hint source - Address of the remote repository to clone containing your hint content.
+* Repository for the hint source - Address of the remote git repository to clone containing your hint content.
 Use the sample repo from GitHub of `git@github.com:agarthetiger/hint-cli-samples.git` to get started.
 It is expected that you will create your own content and configure your own repo later.
 The only topic in the example repo is `bash`.
-Note that while both the ssh and https clone addresses will work to view content, much of the functionality to add and modify content will require the ssh style repo address.
+Note that while both the ssh and https clone addresses will work to view content, all functionality to add and modify content will require the ssh style repo address.

 Then run `hint <topic>` where topic is the name of a markdown file in the repository root, without the .md file extension.

 * `hint bash` - Display the formatted contents of https://raw.githubusercontent.com/agarthetiger/hint/trunk/docs/examples/bash.md
 * `hint bash curl` - Display only the `curl` subsection from the bash.md file.
 Valid subsections are any level headings in the markdown document.
 To display only an H4 subsection, just use the H4 heading text as the 2nd argument.
+* `hint --edit bash` - Edit the file bash.md using vim.
+This requires vim to be installed, the repo to be cloned using ssh, ssh key based authentication to github.com configured for the current user and no restrictions on pushing to the default branch.
+After an edit, all changes in the locally cloned repository will be added, committed to the local clone and then pushed to GitHub.
 * `hint --help` - Get help
+* `hint --version` - Print the version of hint-cli

 ## Upgrading

-This project is still in an unstable state and minor version bumps may be breaking until 1.0.0 is released.
-When upgrading I recommend deleting the config file `~/.hintrc` before running the new version, so that the correct config options are set.
+This project is still in an alpha state and as such any version bumps may be breaking until 1.0.0 is released.
+When upgrading versions prior to v1.0.0 I recommend deleting the config file `~/.hintrc` before running the new version, so that the correct config options are set.

 From 1.0.0 onwards, releases will be versioned semantically according to [semver.org 2.0.0](https://semver.org/).